-Another good resource for making your computer more accessible and easy to use is AbilityNet’s website.
+Another good resource is AbilityNet’s website.
 They have a range of tips and suggestions relating to accessibility issues.

-Some further useful tips for anyone wishing to address an accessibility issue with any website provider can be found here.
+Some further useful tips can be found here.

 This website has been designed in line with WCAG 1.0 guidelines, aiming to meet all level AA checkpoints, at a minimum.